 “CCP exceeded my college education.
 By a lot,. …“The (OPEX model) is invested in the coach’s success, the client’s success and the gym owner’s success, and I think that’s what really separates it from anything else out there. …Based on my own experience, and hearing from others who have worked in different systems—either at a CrossFit gym, as a personal trainer or at a Globo gym that offered CrossFit like I did—this is the only system that has the big picture in mind.” – CCP coach Abby McCormick.

-Get an introduction to the same system of education with our coaching course, The Free 7-Day OPEX Coaching Course.
+Get an introduction to the same system of education with our coaching course, The Free Professional Coaching Blueprint.
 Sign up today and take the first step to getting the education and support you need to become a professional coach.

 CrossFit® is a registered trademark of CrossFit, Inc. OPEX Fitness’s uses of the CrossFit® mark are not endorsed by nor approved by CrossFit, Inc., and OPEX Fitness is in no way affiliated with nor endorsed by CrossFit, Inc.